Monil110/Finetune-CLI-agent/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-[Specify your license here]

 ## Acknowledgments

-- Thanks to the open-source community for contributing to the development tools used in this project
+* Thanks to the open-source community for contributing to the development tools used in this project
-- Special thanks to the developers of the evaluation metrics used
+* Special thanks to the developers of the evaluation metrics used